Student Loan Pause Extended to May 1, 2022December 30, 2021

-On August 6, 2021, the U.S. Department of Education extended the pause on student loan repayment, interest, and collections through January 31, 2022.
+On August 6, 2021, the U.S. Department of Education extended the pause on student loan repayment, interest, and collections through January 31, 2022, and on December 22, 2021, the deadline was extended until May 1, 2022.
 With a definitive date established and additional time, the Department feels this will allow borrowers to make plans for resuming payments and reduce delinquencies.

 The Department plans to continue its work to transition students and borrowers smoothly back into repayment, including by making higher education more affordable and improving student loan servicing, including:

 - Approving $1.5 billion in borrower defense claims, including extending full relief to approved claims and approving new types of claims.